atomgalaxy/wg21-calltarget/calltarget.md

 ### Comparison of devirtualized values of pointer-to-member-function type

-Comparison of values of pointer-to-member-function type where either operand points to a `virtual` function is currently unspecified ([expr.eq]{.sref}).
+Comparison of values of pointer-to-member-function type where either operand points to a `virtual` function is unspecified in c++23 ([expr.eq]{.sref}).

-We have the ability to do something a bit more defined in this case.
+We have the ability to define it further.

-Specifically, if both operands are devirtualized pointers to members, the comparison should be performed under the current rules for pointers to nonvirtual member functions.
+Specifically, if both operands are devirtualized pointers to members, the comparison should be performed under the current rules for pointers to nonvirtual member functions; virtual and nonvirtual pointers to member functions should compare unequal.

+We could also define taking the address of member functions marked `final` to yield devirtualized pointers-to-member-functions, but that would be a separate paper.

+EWG question: Is EWG interested in such a paper?

 ## Alternatives to syntax